 Knowing that I have readers can make the sun shine for me on a rainy day!
 With that being said, I hope you enjoy the chapter!
 Have a great day! ;D

-On a small boundary in the middle of the cage, one participant stood hunched, expressing audible signs of exhaustion.
-He stood around 5 feet and 6 inches tall with a bruised and battered body comparable to an amateur athlete as his toned muscles were just barely trying to burst out of his skin.
-The bangs of his wavy chocolate-brown hair, which sheltered his eyes from the sight of others, allowed his intentions to remain difficult to read.
-His arms, exhausted from hours of combat, dropped straight down as they had become too heavy to even lift the black hand wraps they wore, and his baggy cargo pants had been dyed from an olive green to a deep crimson red.
+On a small boundary in the center of the cage, one participant stood hunched with labored breathing.
+He stood around five feet and six inches tall with a bruised and battered body of toned muscles just barely trying to burst out of his skin.
+Bangs of his wavy chocolate-brown hair hid his eyes from the sight of others, allowing his intentions to remain challenging to read.
+His arms, exhausted from hours of combat, drooped straight down as they had become too heavy to lift the black hand wraps they wore.
+All that time he’d spent fighting dyed his baggy cargo pants from olive green to a deep crimson red.

-Now, a punch from an exhausted opponent would have been a laughable attack that could easily be absorbed and shrugged off, but as the bigger fighter just learned: even blocking a punch with your face after building up momentum may not be the best idea for anyone.
+Now, a punch from an exhausted opponent would have been a laughable attack that could easily be absorbed and shrugged off, but the bigger fighter learned that blocking even a weak punch with his face after building up momentum may not be the best idea.
 What a shame.
 He got himself all riled up, only for all that momentum to be used against him at double the hurt.

 Even when the smaller fighter was hit, he was not in the mood to let his opponent taste sweet victory.
-This shocking revelation got the bigger fighter distracted and shrieking in pain for so long that the smaller fighter had ample time to recover and take complete advantage of this chance with a well-timed roundhouse kick that struck the distracted fighter like a clean hit from a sledgehammer.
+This shocking revelation got his opponent distracted and shrieking in pain for so long that he had ample time to recover and take advantage of this chance.
+A swinging hook of his own came down and struck his distracted opponent’s skull like a clean hit from a sledgehammer.

 The world he saw had become blurry and distorted from possible concussions or vigorous activity.
-His legs shivered, close to the point of being unable to support his own weight.
-With a sigh of relief, he raised a hand as high as he could (just barely above his head) before another fighter, completely fresh and ready finish him off, could take a step into the cage.
+His legs shivered, close to the point of being unable to support his weight.
+With a sigh of relief, he raised a hand as high as he could (just barely above his head) before another fighter, completely fresh and ready to finish him off, could take a step into the cage.

-“The last man standing has signaled for the Battle Royale to stop!”
+“The last man standing has signaled for the Battle Royal to stop!”
 An announcement roared across the venue, shadowing the cheers and boos of its bloodthirsty crowd.
 “This is something you could only believe if you watched it here live and had the tenacity to book an entire day!
-For about twenty-seven hours, he survived elimination from countless random opponents with no breaks!
+For about twenty-seven hours, he survived elimination from countless random opponents with no formal breaks!
 At only fifteen-years-old, the last man standing is…”

-“I know right?
+“I know, right?
 My cousin told me that he spent most of his time absorbing hits rather than going on the offensive when he was watching this yesterday!”
 The friend confirmed.